microsoft/MLOpsPython/docs/custom_model.md

 This document provides steps to follow when using this repository as a template to train models and deploy the models with real-time inference in Azure ML with your own scripts and data.

 1. Follow the MLOpsPython [Getting Started](getting_started.md) guide
-1. Follow the MLOpsPython [bootstrap instructions](../bootstrap/README.md) to create your project starting point
+1. Bootstrap the project
 1. Configure training data
 1. [If necessary] Convert your ML experimental code into production ready code
 1. Replace the training code
-1. Update the evaluation code
+1. [Optional] Update the evaluation code
 1. Customize the build agent environment
 1. [If appropriate] Replace the score code